-- (4) In complying with the fundamental restriction with regard to making loans, each Fund may lend up to 331/3% of its total assets and may lend money to an Invesco Fund, on such terms and conditions as the SEC may require in an exemptive order. - (5) Notwithstanding the fundamental restriction with regard to investing all assets in an openend fund, the Fund may currently not invest all of its assets in the securities of a single open-end management investment company with the same fundamental investment objectives, policies and restrictions as the Fund. - (6) (a) Invesco V.I.
-Core Equity Fund invests under normal circumstances, at least 80% of its assets in equity securities. - (b) Invesco V.I.
-Core Plus Bond Fund invests under normal circumstances, at least 80% of its assets in fixed income securities. - (c) Invesco V.I.
-Global Real Estate Fund invests, under normal circumstances, at least 80% of its assets in securities of real estate and real estate-related issuers. - (d) Invesco V.I.
-Government Money Market Fund invests, under normal circumstances, at least 80% of its assets in Government Securities and/or repurchase agreements that are collateralized by Government Securities. - (e) Invesco V.I.
-Government Securities Fund invests, under normal circumstances, at least 80% of its assets in debt securities issued, guaranteed or otherwise backed by the U.S. Government, its agencies, instrumentalities or sponsored corporations. - (f) Invesco V.I.
-Health Care Fund under normal circumstances, at least 80% of its assets in securities of issuers engaged primarily in health care-related industries. - (g) Invesco V.I.
-High Yield Fund invests, under normal circumstances, at least 80% of its assets in debt securities that are determined to be below investment grade quality.
+- (a) Invesco V.I.
+American Franchise Fund invests, under normal circumstances, at least 80% of its assets in securities of U.S. issuers. - (b) Invesco V.I.
+American Value Fund invests, under normal circumstances, at least 80% of its assets in securities of U.S. issuers. - (c) Invesco V.I.
+Comstock Fund invests, under normal circumstances, at least 80% of its assets in common stocks. - (d) Invesco V.I.
+Core Equity Fund invests, under normal circumstances, at least 80% of its assets in equity securities. - (e) Invesco V.I.
+Core Plus Bond Fund invests, under normal circumstances, at least 80% of its assets in fixed income securities. - (f) Invesco V.I.
+Diversified Dividend Fund invests, under normal circumstances, at least 80% of its assets in common stocks of companies which pay dividends. - (g) Invesco V.I.
+Equity and Income Fund invests, under normal circumstances, at least 80% of its assets in equity and income securities. - (h) Invesco V.I.
+Global Core Equity Fund invests, under normal circumstances, at least 80% of its assets in equity securities and depositary receipts. - (i) Invesco V.I.
+Global Real Estate Fund invests, under normal circumstances, at least 80% of its assets in securities of real estate and real estate-related issuers.

-- (h) Invesco V.I.
-Mid Cap Core Equity Fund invests, under normal circumstances, at least 80% of its assets in equity securities of mid-capitalization companies. - (i) Invesco V.I.
-Small Cap Equity Fund invests, under normal circumstances, at least 80% of its assets in equity securities of small-capitalization issuers. - (j) Invesco V.I.
+- (j) Invesco V.I.
+Government Money Market Fund invests, under normal circumstances, at least 80% of its assets in Government Securities and/or repurchase agreements that are collateralized by Government Securities. - (k) Invesco V.I.
+Government Securities Fund invests, under normal circumstances, at least 80% of its assets in debt securities issued, guaranteed or otherwise backed by the U.S. Government, its agencies, instrumentalities or sponsored corporations. - (I) Invesco V.I.
+Health Care Fund invests, under normal circumstances, at least 80% of its assets in securities of issuers engaged primarily in health care-related industries. - (m) Invesco V.I.
+High Yield Fund invests, under normal circumstances, at least 80% of its assets in debt securities that are determined to be below investment grade quality. - (n) Invesco V.I.
+Mid Cap Core Equity Fund invests, under normal circumstances, at least 80% of its assets in equity securities of mid-capitalization companies. - (o) Invesco V.I.
+S&P 500 Index Fund invests, under normal circumstances, at least 80% of its assets in common stocks of companies included in the Standard & Poor's® 500 Composite Stock Price Index (S&P 500 Index). - (p) Invesco V.I.
+Small Cap Equity Fund invests, under normal circumstances, at least 80% of its assets in equity securities of small-capitalization issuers. - (q) Invesco V.I.
 Technology Fund invests, under normal circumstances, at least 80% of its assets in securities of issuers engaged in technology-related industries.

 For purposes of the foregoing, "assets" means net assets, plus the amount of any borrowings for investment purposes.
-Derivatives and other instruments that have economic characteristics similar to the securities described above for a Fund's may be counted toward that Fund's 80% policy.
+Derivatives and other instruments that have economic characteristics similar to the securities in a Fund's 80% policy described above for a Fund may be counted toward that Fund's 80% policy.
 The Fund will provide written notice to its shareholders prior to any change to this policy, as required by the 1940 Act Laws, Interpretations and Exemptions.